Community Asset Divestment Updates

 • Selling the building to a relevant community group, service provider or other

-• Negotiating for State properties to be handed back to them to maintain or for the State to be involved in handing on to relevant community group or other group, (Social housing example).
+• Negotiating for State properties to be handed back to them to maintain or for the State to be involved in handing on to other relevant group, (Social housing example).

-• Long term lease of the building ensuring the lessee is able to properly fund the maintenance of the building and it’s costs (many groups cannot afford and seek ongoing funds for works).
+• Long term lease of the building ensuring the lessee is able to properly fund the maintenance of the building and it’s costs to maintain the facilities they use.

 • Decommissioning the building, deciding not to spend any further community money on the building but allowing it to be used for the remainder of its life before finally being demolished.